amercader/trfclab.org/content/post/2024-09-10-digestive-diseases-article/index.en.md

   focal_point: 'Smart'
 ---

-We are excited to share our latest review exploring the potential of lysosomal cathepsins as therapeutic targets for Metabolic Dysfunction-Associated Steatotic Liver Disease (MASLD) and Hepatocellular Carcinoma (HCC). https://www.explorationpub.com/Journals/edd/Article/100559
+We are excited to share our latest review exploring the potential of lysosomal cathepsins as therapeutic targets for Metabolic Dysfunction-Associated Steatotic Liver Disease (MASLD) and Hepatocellular Carcinoma (HCC):

+https://www.explorationpub.com/Journals/edd/Article/100559